Kidstoysstudio's ultimate activity book collection Download activity book

 What if my child has his / her own tablet?

-If your child now has their own tablet, you can disable apps directly on the device.
+If your child now has his/her own tablets you can disable apps directly on the device.

 • From your Home screen, go to Settings and then open Apps & notifications